lebinlv/nano-shell/README.md

     vTaskStartScheduler();
   }
   ```
-  > When allocating the stack size for nano-shell, you should consider the memory occupied by commands added in nano-shell.
+  > When determining the stack size for nano-shell, you should consider the memory occupied by commands added in nano-shell.

-### 4. build, flash and try it.
+#### 4. build, flash and try it.